 Post-retirement medical benefits that are not funded through a qualified retirement plan or a welfare benefit fund are generally treated for employer deduction purposes the same as deferred compensation that is provided under a nonqualified deferred compensation plan (sec.
 404).
-Nonqualified deferred compensation is deductible by the employer for the taxable year in which the compensation is includible in the income of the employee, or would be includible in the gross income of the employee without regard to any exclusion.
+Nonqualified deferred compensation is deductible by the employer for the taxable year in which the compensation is includible in the income of the employee, or would be includible in the gross income of the employee without regard to any exclusion of the benefit from the employee's income.
 Thus, employer contributions to provide post-retirement medical benefits are deductible when the coverage is provided to the former employee.